-When employees don't trust their bosses or vice-versa, sales always suffer.
+When teammates don't trust their bosses or vice-versa, sales always suffer.
 That's because people who don't trust can't be trusted.

 And no-one picks that up quicker than your customer.

 That's why, as you work your way up the ladder as a manager or shift leader, it’s important to remember whose company you’re in.
 Conversations among some people might be fine; among others not so much.
 If you are an owner or C-level executive, you should know these already.

 Having seen the effects of not knowing appropriate boundaries as a retail consultant, here's my retail management tips...

 Pay: You never want to talk to an associate about their salary at all, really.
-If an employee comes to you with a gripe about their pay it’s wise to direct them to Human Resources or whoever it is they are supposed to speak with about matters pertaining to this if possible.
+If an associate comes to you with a gripe about their pay it’s wise to direct them to Human Resources or whoever it is they are supposed to speak with about matters pertaining to this if possible.
 If not, make sure your discussion is one-on-one away from anyone who might overhear.

 Disciplinary Actions Against Other Associates: Just because you are going to reprimand or fire an employee for things they have done; that doesn't mean it’s okay for you to talk with employees about it.
 Even after that employee is gone; there is a confidentiality clause in most employment contracts.
 Best thing to say is something like, "We parted ways and wish them nothing but success."

 Disciplinary Actions Against That Associate: If you know about what is coming down the pike for an employee and you tip them off before the disciplinary action has been written up, you are asking for trouble.
 If you are supposed to go through the Human Resources channels to cross all of your “T’s” then you should do that.
 It doesn't do anybody any good to be doing the job of anyone else; without their asking.